Yukihito/sclsp-samples/README.md

 ## Contents
 - REPL
   - The REPL of sclsp with default interpreter implementation.
-  - This implementation contents the code examples about below.
+  - This implementation contains the code examples about below.
     - The simple example of embedding sclsp in scala application.
     - Error handling.
 (Getting error position in code.
 Usages about stack trace object.)
     - Converting result object to external representation of S-expression.